pingcap/docs/develop/dev-guide-index-best-practice.md

 ---
-title: Best Practices for Indexing
+title: Best practices for indexing
-summary: Introduce best practices for indexing in TiDB.
+summary: Introducing best practices for indexing in TiDB.
 ---

 <!-- markdownlint-disable MD029 -->

-# Best Practices for Indexing
+# Best practices for indexing

 This document introduces some best practices for creating and using index in TiDB.